CivicaDigital/NodeJsDojo/README.md

     client.send(line);
 });

-client.start();
+client.addr('localhost').port(1337).connect();
 ```

-As mentioned previously, the `node-netcat` module can be used to create TCP applications, allowing us to connect to the TCP server.
+As mentioned previously, the `netcat` module can be used to create TCP applications, allowing us to connect to the TCP server.
 The [`readline` module](https://nodejs.org/api/readline.html), supplied with Node, provides an interface from reading data from a readable stream, one line at a time.
 The above code creates a client that connects to the server, then listens for the `data` event from the server to write to the client's command line.
 If the client writes a line of data and ends the line (e.g. by pressing Enter), then we listen for the `line` event to send that data across to the server.

 ## Introduction to streams